sgharms/nyc-apartment-tips/README.md

    your ceiling and will collect on cabinets / cupboards and you will need to clean it regularly.
 Given the space constraints these spaces often have seasonal bakeware.
 You will have to degrease them on each use.
+4. Does the kitche3n have heating elements?
+What are they?
+What's their condition?

 ## Guidelines